Azerbaijan Soviet Socialist Republic

 In December 1922, the Transcaucasian SFSR became part of the newly established Soviet Union.
 The Constitution of Azerbaijan SSR was approved by the 9th Extraordinary All-Azerbaijani Congress of Soviets on 14 March 1937.
-On 5 February 1991, Azerbaijan SSR was renamed the Republic of Azerbaijan according to the Decision No.16-XII of Supreme Soviet of Azerbaijan approving the Decree of the President of Azerbaijan SSR dated 29 November 1990, remained in the USSR for the period before the declaration of independence in October 1991.
-The Constitution of the Azerbaijan SSR ceased to exist in 1995, upon the adoption of the new Constitution of Azerbaijan.
+On 5 February 1991, Azerbaijan SSR was renamed the Republic of Azerbaijan according to the Decision No.16-XII of the Supreme Soviet of Azerbaijan approving the Decree of the President of Azerbaijan SSR dated 29 November 1990, remained in the USSR for the period before the declaration of independence in October 1991.

 Etymology

 The name "Azerbaijan" originates as the "Land of Atropates", an Achaemenid then Hellenistic-era king over a region in present-day Iranian Azarbaijan and Iranian Kurdistan, south of the modern state.
 Despite this difference, the present name was chosen by the Musavat to replace the Russian names Transcaucasia and Baku in 1918.
 "Azerbaijan" derives from Persian Āzarbāydjān, from earlier Ādharbāyagān and Ādharbādhagān, from Middle Persian Āturpātākān, from Old Persian Atropatkan.

-From its founding it was officially known as the Azerbaijan Socialist Soviet Republic.
-When the Transcaucasian Socialist Federative Soviet Republic was abolished, the name was changed to the Azerbaijan Soviet Socialist Republic according to the 1937 and 1978 Azerbaijan SSR constitutions.
-Upon independence, it was renamed to the Republic of Azerbaijan (or Azerbaijani Republic) in 1991.
-The current official name was retained after the new Constitution of Azerbaijan was adopted in 1995.
+From its founding, it was officially known as the Azerbaijan Socialist Soviet Republic.
+When the Transcaucasian Socialist Federative Soviet Republic was abolished, its name was changed to the Azerbaijan Soviet Socialist Republic, according to the 1937 and 1978 Constitutions of the Azerbaijan SSR.
+Upon gaining state sovereignty, it was renamed the Republic of Azerbaijan (or Azerbaijani Republic) in 1991.